hodanesthtmcvns-stack/jk/README.md

 ### Label Generator

-Utility tool for **rapid generation of standardized clinical labels**, improving workflow efficiency and reducing documentation errors.
+Utility tool for *quick and easy creation of customizable clinical labels for batch printing on regular laser printers,* improving workflow efficiency and reducing documentation errors without the need for specialized label printers or proprietary software.

 ---